Pragmatic Semiconductor

 Pragmatic Semiconductor is a UK-based flexible microchip maker, with its headquarters located in Cambridge, England.
 Its manufacturing facility, or foundry, is located in County Durham.
 In 2023 it received the largest ever venture financing for a European chip company of around £182 million in total.

 Pragmatic designs and manufactures FlexICs – ultra-thin, physically flexible microchips based on thin-film transistor (TFT) technology.
 TFTs are a special type of field-effect transistor (FET) in which the transistor is made by thin-film deposition.
 They are grown on a supporting, but non-conducting, substrate.
 This differs from the conventional bulk metal-oxide-semiconductor field-effect transistor (MOSFET), such as silicon wafers, where the semiconductor material typically is the substrate.

 Silicon semiconductor manufacturing is resource-intensive, involving high temperatures, high energy consumption, extensive chemical use, and significant emissions of greenhouse gases, notably fluorinated gases, which possess a high global warming potential.
 By contrast, the deposition method used to create TFTs uses low annealing temperatures, reducing energy consumption, both for heating and cooling, and reducing the use of fluorinated gases, so reducing the carbon impact of production.

 FlexICs are able to be embedded inside objects like product packaging.
-They are then accessed through radio interface technology (HF RFID near-field) that does not require a clear line of sight.
+They are then accessed through near-field communication (NFC) technology that does not require a clear line of sight.